Hyundai Santro Summary

 The 2018 Hyundai Santro variants are as follows: D-Lite, Era, Magna, Sportz and Asta.
 The top-end Asta variant comes loaded with features like front and rear power windows, a rear wash-wiper, remote keyless entry, rear defogger, electrically-adjustable ORVMs, rear parking sensors, and a seat belt pretensioner while ABS with EBD and a driver-side airbag come standard on the new model.

 The design on the inside is well-finished, in typical Hyundai fashion.
 Placed in a similar position as the i10, the gear-shift is within convenient reach.
-A host of features include a segment-first 17.64cm Touchscreen Audio Video System with Apple CarPlay, Android Auto and Mirror Link connectivity that also boasts of voice-recognition and ‘iblue’ smartphone app support, while the same screen doubles up into a display for the rear parking cameras (new to the segment), rear AC vents (another segment-first) and dual front airbags for loaded models.
+A host of features inside the Hyundai Santro new model include a segment-first 7.0-inch touchscreen with Apple CarPlay, Android Auto and Mirror Link connectivity that also boasts of voice-recognition and ‘iblue’ smartphone app support, while the same screen doubles up into a display for the rear parking cameras (new to the segment), rear AC vents (another segment-first) and dual front airbags for the higher variants.
 There’s ample amount of room scooped out for the occupants inside as well.

-The new Hyundai Santro is powered by a 1.1-litre, four-cylinder petrol engine that makes 68bhp and 99Nm of torque, with a new 5-speed manual transmission allied it.
-However, making its debut for the first time, is the in-house produced Smart Auto AMT gearbox that will solely be offered only on the Magna and Sportz variants.
+The new Hyundai Santro is powered by a 1.1-litre, four-cylinder petrol engine that makes 68bhp and 99Nm of torque, with a new 5-speed manual transmission.
+However, making its debut for the first time, is the in-house produced Smart Auto AMT gearbox that will solely be offered only on the Magna and Sportz variants – with a slight hike in Hyundai Santro on-road price, of course.
 A CNG-powered variant will be available too – for those against the rising petrol prices, with power rated at 59bhp.
 Steering feedback is surprisingly good, while the reworked version of the i10’s manual ‘box works well, but it’s the AMT that feels like a huge step forward in this segment – in fact, the best by far.
 The 1.1-litre motor is peppy and refined, both.

 The 2018 Hyundai Santro’s ARAI-certified fuel-economy figures are rated at 20.3kpl for the petrol MT and AMT models, while the CNG variant is the most frugal at 30.48km/kg.